Fentanyl Transdermal System

 Tell your doctor…

-- If you are allergic to anything, including medicines, dyes, additives, or foods, or any types of glue.
+- If you are allergic to anything, including medicines, dyes, additives, or foods, or any types of glue or adhesive.

 - Exactly how much of which pain medicines you have been taking, and how much they relieved your pain.
 This will help the doctor decide what starting dose of fentanyl you should get.